XP Power profit falls on lower revenue from North America, Europe

-Feb 25 (Reuters) - Electrical component maker XP Power Ltd reported a 17 percent fall in adjusted pretax profit, hurt mainly by a decline in revenue from its North American and European businesses.
+(Reuters) - Electrical component maker XP Power Ltd (XPP.L) reported a 17 percent fall in adjusted pretax profit, hurt mainly by a decline in revenue from its North American and European businesses.

 The company said it expects 2013 revenue to remain at last year’s level or grow slightly, as orders remained weak.
 XP Power recorded a 2 percent fall in 2012 orders.